trhacknon/trhacknon.github.io/_posts/2019-5-31-Apple-Fritter.md

 In order to switch from using BypassA to BypassB.

-This system not only makes it easy to change the bypass technique, but also reduces the size, complexity, and signaturability of the shellcode by ensuring that code you are not using is present in the PIC to be found by AV/EDR.
+This system not only makes it easy to change the bypass technique, but also reduces the size, complexity, and signaturability of the shellcode by ensuring that code you are not using is not present in the PIC to be found by AV/EDR.

 ## Device Guard Dynamic Code Prevention Bypass